Three Little Chickpeas

 Notes

-The color will change but it will mostly taste the same.
-If anything the fruity flavors may be slightly mellowed out since you’re adding more ingredients.
+If you're using the optional spinach, the color will change, but it will mostly taste the same.
+If anything, the fruity flavors may be slightly mellowed out since you're adding more ingredients.

 • Prep Time: 5 minutes